zestydevy/dinosaur-planet/docs/Guide.md

 ## 6. DLL Decompilation
 Dinosaur Planet DLLs goes through a separate extraction and compilation process to the core code.
 Instead of using `splat`, the `tools/dll_split.py` script is used to extract assembly/data, stub C code, and automatically discover symbols.
 This script does not need to be used directly.
 If a DLL's directory under `src/dlls` doesn't exist yet, you can use `./dino.py setup-dll` to create it.
-Once created, running the usual `./dino.py extract` command will re-extract the DLL as necessary.
+Once created, running the usual `./dino.py extract` command or `./dino.py extract-dll <dll number>` will re-extract the DLL as necessary.

 For the C source of the DLL, the same decompilation process is used as described in the above sections.

 ### DLL Exports
 An important part of DLL recompilation is the `exports.s` file that you will find in each DLL's `src` directory.
 This defines both the names of the DLL's constructor and destructor as well as each entry of the DLL's export table.
-The `setup-dll` command will set this file up for you, but the function names in this file will need to be updated if they are changed.
+The `./dino.py setup-dll` command will set this file up for you, but the function names in this file will need to be updated if they are changed.

 ### DLL Symbols
 Just like the core code uses files like `symbol_addrs.txt` to define symbols, each DLL has their own `syms.txt` file instead.
 This file follows the same syntax as described before.

-When adding entries for symbols that are defined in the core code, the absolute address of that symbol is not used.
-Instead, the "address" will be the 1-based index of the real address found in DLLSIMPORT.tab additionally with the 32nd bit set (0x80000000).
-The `setup-dll` command will typically resolve these symbols for you but if the corresponding symbol in the core code is renamed then it will also need to be renamed here.
+DLLs work with three types of symbols:
+- External symbols (non-static, defined in the DLL)
+- Local symbols (static, defined in the DLL)
+- Import symbols (defined in the core code)

+The `syms.txt` file *can* contain all of these but in practice only needs to contain symbols for a DLL's own functions and other external symbols.
+Local symbols are not needed for DLL extraction or linking and can be omitted for simplicity.

+Import symbols are special and are the same for all DLLs.
+These symbols don't define actual addresses and instead are indexes into the DLLSIMPORT.tab file, which contains the real address.
+The indexes also have their 32nd bit set (0x80000000).
+For simplicity, all import symbols are defined in the `export_symbol_addrs.txt` file found in the repository root and are linked with every DLL.

 ### DLL Build Configuration
 Each DLL comes with a `<dll number>.yaml` file that defines how the DLL should be compiled/linked.
 The most notable feature being whether to link the original `.data` and `.rodata` sections as binary files.
 Once those sections are decompiled into the source code, those settings should be turned off.